 Homebound Covenant Members can feel forgotten or isolated from our community of faith.
 Several members of Covenant share in taking the holy meal to the homebound to assist the pastor(s) in this vital ministry of belonging and caring.
 If you wish to serve in this ministry, please contact our office at 873-7494.

-Covenant’s Lower Level Education Wing
+Covenant’s Lower Level Education Wing (rear entrance)

 Quilters: Blanket Makers